 What are the advantages and disadvantages of the k-Nearest Neighbor algorithm?

-The k-Nearest Neighbor model enjoys great popularity because it is easy to understand and apply.
+The k-nearest Neighbor model enjoys great popularity because it is easy to understand and apply.
 Moreover, there are only two hyperparameters that can be varied, namely the number of neighbors k and the distance metric.
 On the other hand, this is of course also a disadvantage, since the algorithm can be adapted only little or not at all to the concrete application.

 However, due to its simplicity, the k-Nearest Neighbors algorithm also requires a lot of time and memory for large data sets, which quickly becomes a cost factor for larger projects.
-Therefore, larger data projects like to rely on more elaborate models, such as k-Means clustering.
+Therefore, larger data projects like to rely on more elaborate models, such as k-means clustering.

 What is the difference between k-nearest neighbors and k-means?

-Although the names of the k-Nearest Neighbors algorithm and k-Means clustering sound very similar at first, they actually have relatively little in common and are used for completely different applications.
+Although the names of the k-Nearest Neighbors algorithm and k-Means clustering sound very similar at first, they have relatively little in common and are used for completely different applications.
 The k in k-Means Clustering describes the number of classes into which the algorithm divides a data set.
-In k-Nearest Neighbors, on the other hand, the k stands for the number of neighbors that are used to determine the class of the new data point.
+In k-Nearest Neighbors, on the other hand, k stands for the number of neighbors that are used to determine the class of the new data point.

 How can you do k-nearest neighbor matching in Python?

-Step 1: Import Libraries
+Step 1: Import libraries

 Step 2: Load a Public Dataset